-Advancement to doctoral candidate status in the school psychology program occurs after a student (a) completes their basic core program coursework, which generally requires three years of full-time study in the program, (b) has completed their integrated school-based practicum, and (c) has successfully passed their comprehensive examination.
+Advancement to doctoral candidate status in the school psychology program occurs after a student (a) completes their basic core program coursework, which generally requires 2-3 years of full-time study in the program, (b) has completed their integrated school-based practicum, and (c) has successfully passed their comprehensive examination.

-The process for advancing a student to doctoral candidacy is set in motion by the Program Director and the Student Services Coordinator, after the student has passed their comprehensive examination.
-It is the Graduate School, not the program, that makes the formal determination of advancement to candidacy, following recommendation of the student by the program.
+The process for advancing a student to doctoral candidacy is set in motion by the Program Director and the Academic Program Coordinator, after the student has passed their comprehensive examination.
+It is the UO Division of Graduate Studies, not the program, that makes the formal determination of advancement to candidacy, following recommendation of the student by the program.